ssube/noicejs/docs/api/noicejs.logwithlevel.md

 ## logWithLevel() function

 Switch helper to invoke log methods based on variable log level.
+Dispatches a call to the appropriate log level method.

 <b>Signature:</b>